firmanserdana/EMG_Exo/README.md

 # EMG-Based Hand Control System

 A comprehensive system for processing EMG signals, interpreting hand gestures with machine learning, and visualizing results with real-time feedback.
-The system supports both hardware-based acquisition with the Sessantaquatro board and simulation mode for development and demonstrations without hardware.
+The system supports hardware-based acquisition with either the Sessantaquatro board or Delsys Trigno EMG system, as well as a simulation mode for development and demonstrations without hardware.

 ![EMG Visualization Demo](https://via.placeholder.com/800x400?text=EMG+Visualization+Demo)